kinsi55/node_saved/README.md

 I wanted to have something that is useable like a native Array / Object which however is saved permanently, and restored upon restarts while not being async.
 Since such a thing didnt exist, Saved was created.
+Ever since creating it I've used it substantially in various projects with Arrays and Objects containing hundreds of thousands of values with frequent updates and have never encountered an issue.

 ## Install